Miiden/miiden.github.io/_posts/2025-08-15-Game-Of-Active-Directory-v3-Installation.md

 Copy the `.deb` file to a suitable place on your drive, to make things easier I added it to the `vagrant` directory in `c:\GOAD`

-Install
+**Install:**
 ```bash
 dpkg -i vagrant_2.4.8-1_amd64.deb
 ```

-Check the vagrant versions across the windows host and the WSL session to ensure they now match; you can use the same command for both PowerShell and WSL
+Check the vagrant versions across the windows host and the WSL session to ensure they now match; you should be able to use the same command for both PowerShell and WSL.

 ```bash
 vagrant --version